-STA TATE PARTY: DATE OF SUBMISSION:
+STA STATE PARTY: DATE OF SUBMISSION:

-Subn nission 15 prepared by:
+Subn nission 14 prepared by:

-Name e: E-mail:
+Name me: E-mail:

 Title:

 Addr ess: Fax:

 Instit ution: Telephone:

-1.a Name of the transnational/transboundary future nomin nation 16 :
+1.a Name of the transnational/transboundary future nomin nation 15 :

 1.b Other States Parties participating:

 1.c Name(s) of the national component part(s):

 1.d State, Province or Region:

 1.e Latitude and Longitude, or Universal Transverse Merc cator (UTM) coordinates:

-2.a Brief Description of the transnational/transboundary future nomination 17 :
+2.a Brief Description of the transnational/transboundary f uture nomination 16 :

-2.b Description of the component part(s):
+2.b Description of the component part (s):

-3. JUSTIFICATION FOR OUTSTANDING UNIVERSAL VALUE 18 OF THE FUTURE NOMINATION AS A WHOLE: (Preliminary identification of the values of the future nomination as a whole which merit inscription on the Worl Heritage List)
+3. JUSTIFICATION FOR OUTSTANDING UNIVERNOMINATION AS A WHOLE: (Preliminary identification of the values of the future nomination Heritage List)

-3.a (Pleas Criteria met 19 [see Paragraph 77 of the Operational Gu se tick the box corresponding to the proposed criteria and justify the
+3.a (Pleas Criteria met 18 [see Paragraph 77 of the Operational Gue tick the box corresponding to the proposed criteria and justify the corresponding to the co

-(i) (ii) (iii) (iv) (vi) (vii) (viii) (ix) (x)
+(i) (ii) (iii) (iv) (v) (vi) (vii) (viii) (ix) (x)

-15 This submission will be valid only when all the States Parties indicated in Section 1.b have sent their submissions.
+14 This submission will be valid only when all the States Parties indicated in Section 1.b have sent their submissions.

-$^{^{16}}$ The text provided in this section should be identical in all submissions of the States Parties involved in the presentation of the same transnational / transboundary future nomination.
+15 The text provided in this section should be identical in all submissions of the States Parties involved in the presentation of the same transnational / transboundary future nomination.